National economy (Turkey): Economic policy of the CUP

-National Economy, "Millî İktisat", was a combination of corporatism, protectionism, and statist economic policies.
-This became a formal platform of CUP policy in their 1916 congress, whose goal was to create an indigenous Turkish-Muslim bourgeoisie and middle class.
 For the CUP, the way to kick start capitalism for the Turks was to seize capital from the well endowed Christians for themselves.
 To this end, pseudo-Marxist rhetoric was used against Armenian enterprise such as there being a "class struggle" and disproportionate ownership by Armenians of wealth that had to be shared with Muslims at all costs.

-Import substitution industrialization and property confiscation centralized of economic capital in the hands of "loyal" ethnic groups, which deepened political support for the CUP.
-When it came to foreign trade, previously well established liberal policy gave way to protectionism: tariffs were increased in 1914 from 8 to 11%, by 1915 they reached 30%.
+To Emil Ludwig, Talaat Pasha mentioned that the loss of the Armenian workforce would damage the economy for a short while, but that Turks would step in their positions and replace the Armenians soon.
+Contemporary Turkish historian Uğur Ümit Üngör asserts that "the elimination of the Armenian population left the state an infrastructure of Armenian property, which was used for the progress of Turkish (settler) communities.
+In other words: the construction of an étatist Turkish "national economy" was unthinkable without the destruction and expropriation of Armenians."

 The CUP supported many stock companies later in the war, and once again welcomed guilds with the Society of Guilds [Esnaf Cemiyeti].
 The Society of Guilds and the National Defence League essentially put the sale and distribution of wheat inside the Empire and to its allies under Unionist secretaries.
 These trustees became the face of corruption and war profiteering in the Unionist regime, and were known as the 'rich of 1916.'
 Attempts by the government to crackdown on price gouging were "half-hearted and unsuccessful."
 Wage-earning farmers were the ultimate victims of the supply regime.
 Their additional conscription into the army to alleviate manpower shortages in costly fronts meant that by the end of the war, the empire's economy was ruined.